Pure Romance Logo

 Pure Romance Old Logo

-It was originally a small graphic icon with no text, consisting of a single element – a delicate fuchsia ribbon.
-She was depicted in one stroke and had the shape of a heart with an open base.
+It was originally a small, textless graphic icon, consisting of a single element: a delicate fuchsia ribbon.
+She was depicted in a single stroke, shaped like a heart with an open base.
 Although the sharp ends did not reach each other, thanks to the shadows and smooth curved lines, it was clearly visible that this is the heart that lovers usually draw.
 The pink color had gradient transitions from dark to light, making the stripe appear sinuous.
 The left side was just below the right, emphasizing the slight negligence.

 New